 2. Complete The Required Training

 Unarmed Private Security Officer License

-Applicants must complete 8 hours of basic education and training and obtain a passing score of at least 80% on the final written test.
+- Applicants must complete an approved basic education and training program which consists of at least 8 hours and must obtain a score of at least 80% on the final examination.

-Applicants can complete this training online or in person in a classroom setting.
+- Applicants can complete this training online or in person.

 NOTE: It is illegal for an unarmed private security officer to carry or have access to a firearm while on duty, even if he/she has a concealed firearm permit.

 Armed Private Security Officer License